revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-14.What is `del` keyword in python and explain with an example?
+14. What is the `del` keyword in python and explain with an example.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> `del` keyword is used to delete a objects in python.
+> `del` keyword is used to delete objects in python.
 > You can delete a reference to an object using the del keyword.

 **Example**: